Siege warfare in ancient Rome: 57 BC

+54 BC

 The legions, which were still quartered in their respective hiberna, were attacked by the Celtic people of the Eburones (Ardennes region).
 Such revolt was led by Ambiorix and Cativolcus.
 The Roman camp of the legates Quintus Titurius Sabinus and Lucius Aurunculeius Cotta, placed in all probability near Atuatuca, was attacked and completely surrounded.
 Ambiorix, having seen that the siege of the Roman castrum was difficult to attack and would in any case fall only at the cost of heavy losses among his own, decided to change tactics, succeeding in convincing the Romans by deception to leave the camp.
 When the Roman troops were in the open, in the middle of a wooded vallum, the Eburon army attacked them en masse and almost completely massacred one legion, five Roman cohorts and their commanders.
 Only a few survivors managed to reach Labienus' camp and warn him of what had happened.

 After this victory, Ambiorix succeeded in gaining the support of the Atuatuci, the Nervii and several smaller peoples such as the Ceutrones, the Grudi, the Levaci, the Pleumossi and the Geidunni, to besiege the camp of Quintus Cicero and his legion (attested at the oppidum of Namur).
 The siege lasted a couple of weeks, until Caesar himself arrived.
 In the course of this siege, which was particularly difficult for the Roman legion, the Gauls were able to implement siege techniques and tools similar to those of the Romans, from whom they had now learned them in part (partly due to Roman prisoners and deserters).
 Again Ambiorix tried to persuade the legate to abandon the camp, promising to protect his retreat.
 However, Quintus Cicero, unlike Sabinus, did not fall into the trap of the leader of the Eburones, although he did not know that as many as fifteen cohorts had been massacred shortly before, and he managed to hold out, amid enormous efforts and numerous human losses, until Caesar arrived.
 Meanwhile, Caesar, at the head of two legions he had managed to find after rejoining Gaius Fabius and Marcus Crassus, arrived in the vicinity of Cicero and learned from Cicero himself that the great mass of besiegers (about sixty thousand Gauls) was heading against Caesar.
 The proconsul, having built a camp with great rapidity, succeeded in beating back the attackers and putting them to flight, thus and finally freeing Cicero from the siege, by implementing a contrivance: